JSchalon/bachelor-thesis/README.md

 ## Versions

-### Version 0.3.5
+### Version 0.3.6
-- Implemented room direction signs
-- Implemented body part signs
-- Reimplemented the space measurement signs
-- Implemented path signs
-- Implemented horizontal resizing with resize handles for relation ship bows
-- Implemented Relationship bows
+- Added all sign categories to the sign library
-- Implemented cancel signs
+- Implemented adding signs to the score via the library